 Can I support reunification when it is safe?

-Many people go into foster care with an ultimate goal of adopting a foster child.
+Many people go into foster care with the ultimate goal of adopting a foster child.
 Here’s the reality: the vast majority of kids in care start with a goal of reunification with a family member.
 You will likely meet members of the child’s family and may work closely with them.
-It’s absolutely critical that you are able to treat families with respect and support reunification when it is safe for the child.
+It’s absolutely critical that you can treat families with respect and support reunification when it is safe for the child.
 If you’re not sure you can do this, foster care is likely not the best choice for you.

 Have I rallied my village?